kasperjj/LazyJSONBenchmark/README.md

 Boon | 1.314129 | 4.477466 | 2.4179545 | 2.221195
 LoganSquare | 1.020606 | 2.761957 | 1.812268375 | 1.800063

-At this point, LazyJSON actually has a full AST structure build - much in the same way as Jackson's ObjectMapper API - yet, it is slightly faster than the fastest other parser in the test set: The Jacokson JsonParser, which does not build an AST.
+At this point, LazyJSON actually has a full AST structure build—much in the same way as Jackson's ObjectMapper API—yet, it is slightly faster than the other fastest parser in the test set: The Jacokson JSONParser, which does not build an AST.

 ### SmallObject Parse, Split and Serialize

-This test represents the actual initial use case for LazyJSON.
-The ability to take a JSON array represented as a string, parse it, split it into objects and serializes each of these objects back out to a string.
+This test represents the actual initial use case for LazyJSON—the ability to take a JSON array represented as a string, parse it, split it into objects, and serializes each of these objects back out to a string.

 JSON Library | Min | Max | Avg | Median
 -------------|-----|-----|-----|-------